“the Agreement” means the agreement to which this Supplement is attached, and where the context requires, includes this Supplement;

 7. This Supplement shall survive the termination, expiration, or other conclusion of the Agreement for as long as Push has access to or possession of the Customer Data.

 8. The Customer shall fully and effectively indemnify Push against any cost, claim, expense, liability or damage arising from any breach of this Supplement by Customer.
 Such indemnity, shall not be subject to any provision of the Agreement which limits the Customer’s liability, shall survive termination of the Agreement or this Supplement and shall subsist for a period of 6 years after Push has last processed Customer Personal Data on behalf of the Customer under the Agreement.

 9. Push’s liability under this Supplement shall be subject to the limitation of liability provisions in the Agreement.

-These Security Standards are annexed to the data processing Supplement, and may be modified by Push from time to time by notice to the Customer, or by modifying them as available from www.pushtechnology.com/[securitystandards]
+These Security Standards annexed here may be modified by Push from time to time by notice to the Customer, or by modifying them as available from www.pushtechnology.com/data-processing-agreement

 1.1 Push has and will maintain a security policy for its employees and contractors and will require those which have access to Customer Personal Data to undergo security and privacy awareness training.